 Isaiah 40:31.
-But they that wait upon the LORD shall renew their strength; they shall mount up with wings as eagles; they shall run, and not be weary; and they shall walk, and not faint.
-(King James Version)
+But those who wait for the LORD will renew their strength.
+They will mount up with wings like eagles.
+They will run, and not be weary.
+They will walk, and not faint.

 VERSE 5.
 Now therefore, if you will indeed obey my voice and keep my covenant, then you shall be my own possession from among all peoples; for all the earth is mine;

 if you will indeed.
 This verse contains a marvelous promise from the LORD God.
 However, their receiving it is conditional.

 Before they can receive the promise, they must fulfill two conditions: